archphile/thepenguin/content/blog/2017-09-28-how-to-properly-set-up-your-sony-a6000.md

 During my summer holidays, I decided to buy my first digital camera.
 After a thorough market research, I finally chose one of Sony's best sellers: the **Mirorless A6000**.

-Having no idea about all the settings I had to deal with, I started googling for days, wathed various youtube videos, read blog posts, articles etc. Below you will find some of the best videos I found on youtube that helped me customize my A6000 and begin trying to learn how to shoot in manual mode:
+Having no idea about all the settings I had to deal with, I started googling for days, watched various Youtube videos, read blog posts, articles etc.

+Below you will find some of the best videos I found on Youtube that helped me customize my A6000 and begin my journey in manual mode:

 ### General Settings